Security Policy

 Do I Get Rewarded?

-You are permitted to publish information about your findings to personal blogs or portfolios provided that you have received confirmation that the bug has been fixed, and that any and all sensitive information is redacted.
-We may request that certain security issues not be published elsewhere - if this is the case, we will communicate the exact reason and motivation behind our request to you.
+You are permitted to publish information about your findings to personal blogs or portfolios provided that you have received confirmation that the bug has been fixed and that any and all sensitive information is redacted.
+We may request that certain security issues not be published elsewhere.
+If this is the case, we will communicate the exact reason and motivation behind our request to you.

 Will We Be In Touch?

-We will follow up on any security reports as quickly as reasonably possible based on the report type and severity.
+We will follow up on any security reports as quickly as possible based on the report type and severity.
 If we need additional information, we will reach out to discuss and ask questions; please make sure you are submitting reports from a monitored mailbox.
 If you'd like for us to contact you over PGP as well, please ensure that your public key is published or attached to your initial report.

 You will also be notified about our findings.
 If the report is accepted, you will be notified when the fix has been pushed to the codebase in case you would like to verify our fix, although you are not obligated to do so.
 If the report is rejected, we will include detailed information about our justifications and any mitigations that we have in place (if necessary).